nlasheras/aoc-2021/README.md

 ### Day 6

 After implementing the straightforward solution for the first part, I tried inmediatelly trying to get the second solution using that implementation.
 In my computer the program started advancing slower around day 180 (where theres is about 35 million fishes).
 Then I figured there would be a smarter way of simulating the fishes and I think I found the intended way to do it.

+### Day 7

+Today's was quite fun.
+First part was pretty straight-forward.
+Figuring the proper bitwise operations to use was a bit tricky.
+I was banging my head against them until I figured out my issues: I had an off by one error with the first `mask` function that gave masks shifted 1 bit to the left and, after solving that I realized that I had sketched 9 as `abdef` so my approach wasn't working as I thought.
+But today's was a great one to practice my bit manipulation skills.